idkmanplsimconfused/cuebot-server/README.md

 ### Database Setup

-The first time you run the system, you need to initialize the database schema.
+The first time you run the system, you need to initialize the database schema and seed data.
 The start script will ask if you want to do this automatically.
 If you need to do it separately, you can run:

 ```bash
 ./setup-db.sh
 ```

 This will:
-1. Download the OpenCue database schema
+1. Download the official OpenCue schema (v1.4.11) from GitHub releases
+2. Download the official seed data (v1.4.11) from GitHub releases
-2. Apply it to your PostgreSQL instance
+3. Apply both to your PostgreSQL instance
+4. Create a test show and other necessary initial data

 ### Configuration